Where the Red Fern Grows: Plot

-The novel begins in 1961 when a middle-aged man named Billy Colman rescues a redbone coonhound from neighborhood dogs and takes it home to recover.
+The novel starts in 1961 when a middle-aged man named Billy Colman rescues a Redbone Coonhound from neighborhood dogs and takes it home to recover.
 The incident reminds him of the faithful dogs he owned as a boy in the Ozarks.

 The story then travels decades prior to a ten-year-old Billy seeking a pair of redbone coonhounds for coon hunting.
 After seeing a magazine ad for them, he spends the next two years working odd jobs to earn the $50 he needs to buy a pair and walks 20 miles to Tahlequah to retrieve them.
 As he returns with them, he sees the names "Dan + Ann" carved on a tree and names them Old Dan and Little Ann.
 With his grandfather's help, he trains them to hunt.

 On the first night of hunting season, Billy promises Old Dan and Little Ann that if they tree a raccoon, he will do the rest.
 They do so in a huge sycamore tree, which he believes is far too large to cut down.
 Remembering his promise, he spends the next two days attempting to cut it down.
 Exhausted, he prays for the strength to continue, whereupon a strong wind blows it down.

 Billy, Old Dan, and Little Ann become renowned as the best hunters in the Ozarks.
 His grandfather bets Rubin and Rainie Pritchard that Old Dan and Little Ann can tree the legendary "ghost coon" that has evaded hunters for years.
 After a challenging hunt, Old Dan and Little Ann succeed in doing so, but Billy, having seen how old and clever it is, decides not to kill it.
 He tries to prevent Rubin and Rainie from killing it, and this leads to a brawl with Rubin.
 During the fight, Rubin and Rainie's dog, Old Blue, attacks Billy, prompting Old Dan and Little Ann to come to his aid.
 Rubin attempts to scare them away with his axe, but he falls on it and is killed.
 Although Billy is deeply troubled by the tragic turn of events, he does not regret his decision to spare the ghost coon.